rootiest/rootiest-nvim/README.md

 ## Options

-Options are configured in the `config/options.lua` file under the `ROOTIEST` header.
+Options are configured in the `config/options.lua` file.

-The default values are:
+All of the options are documented showing their possible values.

+This file allows you to select between various plugins and configurations without needing to write any configuration code yourself.

 ```lua
 --  ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ ROOTIEST ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━